Community Geothermal Resource: Capacity Assessment and Training Program (GeoCAT)

 Geothermal Nova Scotia Resource Map

-Working together with our partners, Net Zero Atlantic will build project development capacity for mid-depth geothermal energy-based projects in Mi’kmaw and rural Nova Scotia communities.
+The project, entitled the Community Geothermal Resource – Capacity Assessment and Training program (GeoCAT), will build project development capacity for mid-depth geothermal energy-based projects in 12 rural Nova Scotia communities, and 5 Mi’kmaq communities.

 Funding for this 3-year project (April 2022 - March 2025) is being provided by Natural Resources Canada – Smart Renewables and Electrification Pathways Program - Capacity Building Stream, which aims to enable the future of renewable energy in communities